How To Throw A Lead Hook Punch

 So you’re ready to start your at-home boxing training, but now you need some tips on how to start punching and developing your boxing technique?
 You’ve come to the right place!
 In this article, we will explore the lead hook punch.

-What Is The Purpose of a Lead Hook In Boxing?
+What Is The Purpose of a Lead Hook Punch In Boxing?

-The lead hook is one of the 6 basic punches in every boxer’s repertoire.
+A lead hook punch is one of the 6 basic punches in every boxer’s repertoire.
 It helps you deliver power, subvert your opponent’s guard, and build a killer combo.

-Whether you are a beginner or know your way around the bag, here are 5 (five) easy tips that you can practice at home on your own or with a bag to up the speed and power of your hook.
+Whether you are a beginner or know your way around a punching bag, here are 5 (five) easy tips that you can practice at home on your own or with a heavy bag to up the speed and power of your hook.

 1. Nail your stance